-Arch Biotech Inc. was founded by Richard Muruve and University of Calgary ("UofC") based scientists Dr. Daniel Muruve, Dr. Paul Beck and Dr. Justin MacDonald in May, 2006.
+Arch Biotech Inc. originated the underlying business model of the Company and was founded by Richard Muruve and University of Calgary ("UofC") based scientists Dr. Daniel Muruve, Dr. Paul Beck and Dr. Justin MacDonald in May, 2006.
 Arch Biotech was formed to:

-- i) Acquire the exclusive rights to intellectual property produced by the established UofC research programs of each Arch Biotech scientist; - ii) Fund, manage and develop the respective research projects with the goal of realizing the commercial potential of the intellectual property; and - iii) Sell developed intellectual property, technology or products to larger biotech, pharmaceutical or industrial companies.
+i) Acquire the exclusive rights to intellectual property produced by the established UofC research programs of each Arch Biotech scientist;

+ii) Fund, manage and develop the respective research projects with the goal of realizing the commercial potential of the intellectual property; and iii) Sell developed intellectual property, technology or products to larger biotech, pharmaceutical or industrial companies.